Alvarez-P/typescript-design-patterns/README.md

 ```

 > [!TIP]
-> You can edit file `./src/index.ts` to change patterns to execute using `DesignPatternsRunner` class
+> You can edit file `./src/index.ts` to change patterns to execute using `DesignPatternsManager` class
 >
 > 1. Get class instance
 > ```ts